JayO-1/system-design-101/README.md

 Batch processing is a technique for allowing us to process large datasets in _batches_, where a batch is some subset of the data.

-Just like in stream processing, batch jobs can be chained together, and we can also perform _batch joins_.
+Just like in stream processing, batch jobs can be:
+* Chained together
+* Combined via _batch joins_

 #### Batch Joins